 As an affiliate partner of various brands and sponsored content, we may earn commission on qualifying purchases.
 Disclaimer | Advertise With Us

 When I worked my day job, I left my house two hours before my shift started.
 And, I wouldn’t get home until an hour and a half after my shift ended.
-My commute was long, but it was realistic (financially) to me to live so far away from work, and ride the bus in/out.
+My commute was long, but it was realistic (financially) for me to live so far away from work, and ride the bus in/out.

-Others use their blogs as a foundation for a career.
-It’s a fantastic way to profit from your passion and spend your time working smart doing something you love.
+Whether you are an investor who buys to hold or buys to flip, website ownership is a fantastic way to profit from your passion and spend your time working smart doing something you love.

 This includes investing in the startup costs for your blog.
 Compared to the actual cost of starting most other businesses, the investment you make when you first start blogging can be very minimal.